 Last, but not least, mint green tea is the most popular drink in Morocco, so be sure to try it at least once!

 Sample savory and sweet in Japan

 Most people probably think of sushi when they think of Japanese cuisine.
 While seafood is prevalent, Japanese food is more than raw fish and rice.

 Noodles are also a big staple, often served in broth.
 Ramen, soba and udon noodles are the 3 most popular noodle types.

 Historically, ramen wasn’t as popular as it is these days, as it actually originated in China.

 However, today there are an abundance of ramen restaurants in Japan.
 And just so we’re clear, I’m not talking about cheap instant noodles.
 Those are icky knock offs!

 Drink-wise, sake and plum wine are local adult beverages that you could sample.
 Green tea is also a popular choice.

 Aside from traditional dishes, you can also find plenty of creative, sometimes odd, food and cafés in Japan.

-Think potato-flavored Kit Kats, shrimp-flavored chips, square watermelon.
+Think sake-flavored Kit Kats, shrimp-flavored chips, and square watermelon.